ocean-tracking-network/node-manager-training/_episodes/03_Setup_and_Installing_Needed_Software.md

 1. Now to install all required python packages by running the following: `mamba env update -n root -f environment.yml`

 **To open and use the OTN Nodebooks:**
-- **MAC**: Open your terminal, and naviagte to your ipython-utilities directory, usinng `cd /paht/to/ipython-utilities`.
+- **MAC**: Open your terminal, and navigate to your ipython-utilities directory, using `cd /paht/to/ipython-utilities`.
 Then, run the command: `jupyter notebook --config="nb_config.py" "0.
 Home.ipynb"` to open the Nodebooks
 - **WINDOWS**: Double-click the `start-juptyer.bat` file in your ipython-utlities folder, which will open the Nodebooks.

 More operating system-specific instructions and troubleshooting tips can be found at: https://gitlab.oceantrack.org/otn-partner-nodes/ipython-utilities/-/wikis/New-Install-of-Ipython-Utilities